qdrant/landing_page/qdrant-landing/content/documentation/integrations/mighty.md

 }
 ```

-For qdrant, use our cloud documentation to spin up a [free tier](https://cloud.qdrant.io/).
-Make sure to retrieve an APi key.
+For Qdrant, follow our [cloud documentation](../../cloud/cloud-quick-start/) to spin up a [free tier](https://cloud.qdrant.io/).
+Make sure to retrieve an API key.

 ## Implement model API